NBISweden/synteny_plots_with_jcvi/README.md

 ## Preparing the data for usage by JCVI

-### GET CDS FROM GENOMES USING AGAT
+### Getting the CDS from the genomes using AGAT
-If you use the JCVI native tool it will break downstream, but using AGAT for the file conversions works perfectly fine.
+If you use the JCVI native tool it will break downstream, but using [AGAT](https://github.com/NBISweden/AGAT) for the file conversions works perfectly fine.

 `conda activate agat`
 ```